KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 # What Does a Successful Global United Methodist Presence Look Like?

 Based on the theories of [Software is Eating the World](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html), [Mobile is Eating the World](http://a16z.com/2014/10/28/mobile-is-eating-the-world), and [Software is Reorganizing the World](http://www.wired.com/2013/11/software-is-reorganizing-the-world-and-cloud-formations-could-lead-to-physical-nations), we can surmise that in the future, the world will be largely automated by software.
 The successful organizations will tend to be those that meet the needs of the communities of people reorganizing in the cloud.
-These organizations will tend to leverage the power of mobile, and will create such competitive advantages as virality and network effect.
+These organizations will tend to leverage the power of mobile , predominantly smartphones ("By 2020 80% of the adults on earth will have a smartphone" and already "More time is spent in mobile apps than on all of the web" from Benedict Evans), and will create such competitive advantages as virality and network effect.

 ### Gap Analysis
 Does this description of a successful organization of the future fit the United Methodist Church?
 If not, should the United Methodist Church be more like this description?